mikkocaguiat/mikkocaguiat-tech/README.md

 ###### Mon May 4 03:35:43 CST 2020
 I finally managed to finish the navbar code. hurrah!
 I will be editing the footer then lastly the main page.

+###### Tue May 5 00:45:54 CST 2020
+Finished editing my design for the main page and as of now i am trying to apply it to the index.html file.
+Cross fingers!
+Lol.